sedukull/ConnectionPool/README.md

 # ConnectionPool

+Library for connection pool management.
+Provides simple to use connection pool for clients to retrieve and release connections.

 * Initializes the queue of connections based upon configured CONNECTION_COUNT.

 * ConnectionPool is a singleton implementation which provides the following: